Charles II of Naples: Regency

-His father appointed him to administer Provence in late 1279.
-He accompanied his cousin, Philip III of France, to a meeting with Peter III of Aragon at Toulouse in December 1280.
-Peter was the son-in-law of Manfred of Sicily who had lost the Kingdom of Sicily to Charles's father in 1266.
+However, by late 1279 his father appointed him to administer Provence.
+In December 1280 the duke accompanied his cousin, king Philip III of France, to Toulouse where he met with Peter III of Aragon.
+Peter III was the son-in-law of Manfred of Sicily who had lost the Kingdom of Sicily to Charles's father in 1266 after the battle at Benevento.
 Peter insolently ignored Charles during the meeting, although both Philip III and James II of Majorca, who was also present, reminded Peter that Charles was closely related to him.